civicrm/composer-compile-plugin/README.md

 ## Example

-Here is a basic example - the package `foo/bar` specifies that 3 JS files and 3 CSS files should be combined:
+Here is a basic example - the package `foo/bar` specifies that its three JS files and three CSS files should be combined:

 ```json
 {